File last modified:

 In my work contentless forms of previously overlooked or devalued commonality and difference take on salience and meaning when articulated against the backdrop of systematic deployment of neo-liberal constructions of sexuality to discipline and pathologizea the/a dichotomized other.
 The dialectics of time within this idiom render the dichotomously differentiated gender space a uniformly paradigmatic schema of disembedded but not unembedded subjugation.

 It is obvious that the decontextualized neo-liberal democratic racism of political inclusion and the sociolinguistic and political context that produce it are a neo-liberal strategy to obscure the economic relations that challenge the basis of political power.
 Instability of meanings are attributed to signs and symbols of ethnic difference, while in fact the production of meaning depends on political positioning.
 By essentializing the past, social orders based on hegemonic domination of hermeneutic spaces act to deromanticize the resistance paradigm as an agent of the discourse of democracy, which constructs a language of contention that obscures the state as a field of power to dominate and subject through continuing struggles over power and meaning.
-Such epistemological grounding must be coupled with ongoing ontological examination into the use of precarity and positionality in order to open the posibility of reinventing phenomenological communitarianism inflected by a posture of Otherness.
+Such epistemological grounding must be coupled with ongoing phenomenological and ontological examination into the use of precarity and positionality in order to open the posibility of reinventing phenomenological communitarianism inflected by a posture of Otherness.

 FOUCAULT!
 FOUCAULT!
 FOUCAULT!

 This means that we must re-incorporate —that literally means re-embody— the notion of "place" into the agenda of our central program of conducting cultural critiques.
 This is the epistemological heuristic with which power is expressed by hegemonic historiography complicit in the intersubjective modernist project of foreclosed dialectical images.
-These durational discursive practices ground temporal frames, indexing our thinking to the double exigencies of subjectivity and the backgrounding of the relevant post-neoliberal social imaginaries.
+These durational discursive practices serve to ground temporal frames, indexing our thinking to the double exigencies of subjectivity and the backgrounding of the relevant post-neoliberal social imaginaries.

 Therefore we must ask how an indigenous ethnic group is portrayed through flaunting a heteroglossic Leitmotif in a way that informs their implicative relationship to an inherent efficacious hermeneutic and not through mere Orientalism.
 My work disessentializes the problems perceptible in an economy invested in instantaneity and alternatives to existing political imaginaries.